Amit2016-17/jupyter_micropython_remote/README.md

 Alternatively hit Escape and then 'i' twice.

-To upload the contents of a cell to a file, write:
-    %sendtofile yourfilename.py

-as the first line of the cell

 To do a soft reboot (when you need to clear out the modules and recover some memory) type:
     %reboot

 Note: Restarting the kernel does not actually reboot the device.